Panhard CS

 Although the CS Types X72 and X73 were still exhibited at the Motor Show in October 1936 as available for the 1937 model year (and still, according to some sources, listed again for 1938) they were effectively replaced by the manufacturer's "Dynamic 130 Type X76" in October 1936.
-The older model's production life may have been inadvertently prolongued by the very high prices that Panhard were initially trying to charge for the new "Dynamic" models.
+The older model's production life may have been inadvertently prolonged by the very high prices that Panhard were initially trying to charge for the new "Dynamic" models.